korchemkin/bigtriangleseeker/README.md

 written in a line as 6 consecutive integers, separated by a space (each line of the file is a new set of triangle coordinates).
 The first 2 numbers are the coordinates the first point, the second - the second, etc.

+The largest coordinates of the triangle will be written to the output file.